interledger/rfcs/proposals/0000-stream-receipts.md

 - **Receiver** - The party that is receiving funds over STREAM
 - **Verifier** - The party that wishes to verify that ILP payments occurred to the Receiver
 - **Sender** - The party that is sending funds over STREAM
-- **Receipt Nonce** - A random nonce used to identify a STREAM connection in a Receipt
+- **Receipt Nonce** - A unique nonce used to identify a STREAM connection in a Receipt
 - **Receipt Secret** - The key used to generate a Receipt's HMAC
 - **Receipt** - A binary object containing a version number, the Receipt Nonce, a Stream ID on the STREAM connection, an integer amount of funds received on a stream, and an HMAC over all those fields